 • F_trend = function(t){...}

-• $\cal MYZ$ - The trivial adult mosquito module is setup by create_MYZpar_trivial.
+• The trivial MYZ-component module is setup by make_MYZpar_trivial.
 The values will return either F_fqZ or F_eggs

 • Both F_fqZ and F_eggs use the same seasonality and trend functions: